AjaxZhan/cpplab_SCU/README.md

 This is a lab in the data structure and algorithm course of SCU, which realizes the analysis and operation of mathematical expressions using C++.

+Since I seldom write C++ programs, I especially welcome suggestions from all walks of life for this small project.

 ## Environment And Dependencies

 - Language: C++